Rasheed Wallace: All-Star appearances and final years in Detroit (2005–2009)

 In the 2005–06 season, he helped lead them to a 64–18 record, and the top seed in the Eastern Conference for the playoffs.
 The Pistons beat the Milwaukee Bucks, 4–1 in the first round and then beat the Cleveland Cavaliers 4–3 in the second round of the playoffs.
 In the Eastern Conference Finals, the Pistons played the Heat in a rematch of the previous year's Conference Finals.
 The Pistons lost in six games to the Miami Heat, who went on to capture their first NBA title.

 On March 26, 2007, in a game against the Denver Nuggets, Wallace threw up a 60-foot shot off a stolen inbound pass with 1.5 seconds remaining and banked it in from just behind halfcourt to force overtime letting out a huge roar from what was left of the Palace crowd.
 The Pistons went on to win the game, 113–109.

 On June 2, 2007, Wallace fouled out of Game 6 of the Eastern Conference Finals after committing a foul on LeBron James and then received two technical fouls, resulting in an automatic ejection, for arguing with a referee.

 Prior to the 2007–08 NBA season, the Pistons would not re-sign Chris Webber, and putting Antonio McDyess as a starting power forward, put Wallace at center.
 On February 10, 2008, it was announced that Wallace would be replacing Boston Celtics' injured forward Kevin Garnett in the 2008 NBA All-Star Game in New Orleans.
 The decision was made by NBA commissioner David Stern.
 This was Wallace's fourth All-Star appearance.

 In the 2008 Eastern Conference Finals, the Pistons played Garnett and the Celtics.
 This marked the sixth consecutive time that the Pistons had made it to this point, and five times they had gotten there with Wallace in the lineup.
-Still, Detroit lost a third consecutive year in the Conference Finals, losing to Boston 4–2 as Wallace contributing his poor game play along with Tayshaun Prince lead the team into demise.
+Still, Detroit lost a third consecutive year in the Conference Finals, losing to Boston 4–2 as Wallace played poorly.
 After the game, Wallace reportedly told reporters, without taking any questions, "It's over, man", perhaps indicating that Pistons' General Manager Joe Dumars would break up the core of the team following the defeat.
 He changed his number from 36 back to his original 30, perhaps to change his and the team's fortunes, but sure enough, Dumars did indeed break up the core: at the beginning of the 2008–09 season, Dumars traded longtime starting point guard and 2004 Finals MVP Chauncey Billups to Denver.
 It was to be Wallace's last year with the team; after the season came to a close, Wallace and the Pistons decided to part ways.